Zen-Watch/zen-watch-backend/README.md

 * zen-watch-sql-push-plans - contains the mysql schema files to restore the mysql db (table operation type, core & visualization, notification tables are separated by the respective prefixes)
 * HACK_DO.md -- contains the instructions to spin up a new server
 * HACK_NOTES.md -- contains the various resources referenced during the implementation

+## MySQL Note

+Not setting to processing state now, as we want the subsequent task to pick up the unfinished task and right now, each shard is acted by one dedicated worker, which might be true in the future as well.
+Check out **HACK_MYSQL2_NOTES.md** to learrn more.